Arutoru/Live_Trading_Bot/README.md

 - Develop a bot (`stream_bot`) to execute trades with live prices.

 ### Step 10:
-- Create a folder named **scraping** to house scripts for data scraping, enabling visualization through a locally created React app.
+- Create a folder named **scraping** to house scripts for data scraping, enabling visualization through a locally created React app (forex-dash).
 - Deploy the bot.

 **Note:**